Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Detailed Technologies and Open Research Problems

 \subsection{Resolution of Sensing Ambiguity}

 As discussed in Section \ref{sec:structure}, there is typically no clock-level synchronization between a sensing receiver and the transmitter in PMNs, particularly in uplink sensing.
 In this case, there exist both timing and carrier frequency offsets in the received signals.
+The timing offset is illustrated in Fig. \ref{fig-sync}.
 Both of them, as shown in \eqref{eq-hfbasic}, are typically time-varying due to oscillator stability.
 In communications, timing offset can be absorbed into channel estimation and CFO can be estimated and compensated.
 Their residuals become sufficiently small and can be ignored.
 Differently, in sensing they cause measurement ambiguity and accuracy degradation.
 Timing offset can directly cause timing ambiguity and then ranging ambiguity, and CFO can cause Doppler estimation ambiguity and then speed ambiguity.
-They also prevent aggregating signals from discontinuous packets for joint processing, as they cause unknown and different phase shifting across packets.
+They also prevent aggregating signals from discontinuous packets for joint processing, as they cause unknown and random phase shifting across packets or CSI measurements.
 Thus it is very important to resolve the clock timing offset problem.
-Should it be solved, uplink sensing can be efficiently realized requiring little changes of network infrastructure.
+Should it be solved, uplink sensing can be efficiently realized, requiring little changes of network infrastructure.

 There have been a limited number of works that address this problem in passive sensing \cite{passive10, IndoTrack, widar2.0}.
 A cross-antenna cross-correlation (CACC) method is applied to passive WiFi-sensing, to resolve the sensing ambiguity issues.
 The basic assumption is that timing offsets and CFO across multiple antennas in the receiver are the same, because the common oscillator clock is used in the RF circuits for all antennas.
 Hence they can be removed by computing the cross-correlation between signals from multiple receiving antennas.
 However, cross-correlation causes increased terms and unknown parameters.
 The sensing parameters also become relative ones.